Recipe by PAcklam

 So simple and oh so YUM!
 I didn't measure anything (mom never did so I never do), used fresh tomatoes and only had red wine.
 Thanks for a great marinara recipe!
 Brown Sugar....WOW :-)

 Would give 4.5 stars if I could.
 This recipe went together quickly, and the flavor is exquisite!
 I would never have thought to use brown sugar, but it adds a little more depth of flavor (while cutting the tomatoes' acidity) than does white sugar.
 I did find the texture a little too chunky for me, so next time, I will use petite diced tomatoes.
 This recipe makes a lot, so I split the sauce into fourths; one went into the fridge, and the other three portions are in the freezer for later.
 This is probably going to become my go-to sauce recipe; thanks so much for sharing it!
+6/14/2014: For some weird reason, I had four cans of stewed tomatoes, but no diced tomatoes, in the pantry.
+I pureed the stewed tomatoes in the blender and used them.
+Delicious, and the smooth texture I wanted!

 * Percent Daily Values are based on a 2,000 calorie diet.